 What general observations can you give me about your child's development (when did he/she crawl? walk? say the first word? etc.

 Does your child dress him/herself?

 What is your child's favorite activity?

 Are there any food restrictions?

-What are your expectations of a child care provider?
+What are your expectations for a child care provider?

 Are you available to participate in an occasional field trip?